 You may also want to check out our Peak District river walks for ideas beyond this post.

-Please respect social distancing, do not bring BBQs, and take everything home with you.
-Also please be respectful to locals and the environment.
+Please do not bring BBQs and take all litter home with you.
+Also, please be respectful to local residents with parking and noise levels.

 Read this about the legalities of wild swimming England.
 But essentially, ‘as long as you are not trespassing, then you can swim in most public places and open spaces‘.
 But please do so responsibly and respectfully, and be aware of any dangers.
 Be considerate of local communities and wildlife.
 The laws are still pretty murky though (excuse the pun) and is why there is sometimes conflict around it, especially when the National Park is struggling with visitor numbers.
-The National Park is there for all to enjoy, but please be responsible, especially at this uncertain time with covid.
+The National Park is there for all to enjoy, but please be responsible and considerate.

 Please note that Chatsworth Estate used to be on this list, but has now been removed as Chatsworth now state on their website that swimming in the river is not permitted.

 In the valley sitting below the picturesque village of Youlgreave (also sometimes spelt Youlgrave) runs the River Bradford.
 This is the perfect spot for kids to go wild swimming as there’s a designated section of the water that has been carved out for swimming, with fresh water running through.
 There are even large stone slabs that acts as levels for very small kids.

 To the side is a grassy bank inviting you for a picnic.
 If you follow the river upwads, just 30 metres, the water is much shallower and perfect for a paddle.